What you need to know to protect your family from ever increasing long-term care costs.

 Irrevocable Trusts can also have provisions for special purpose estate planning for your beneficiaries, such as Special Needs Trusts or Discretionary Trusts for children with special needs.

 As with all estate planning, the laws can change so a consultation with an expert is advised before deciding if an Irrevocable Trust is appropriate for your situation.
 The attorneys at SSR Law Office can help you evaluate your estate plan and ensure that you have appropriately planned for your long-term care needs.
-Contact SSR Law Office today for a free initial consultation.
+If you have questions about VA-compliant irrevocable trusts or other forms of estate planning contact SSR Law Office today for a free initial consultation.